Fred Kohler (author): Philosophical writings

-In 1952 Kohler published through the publishing house, Philosophical Library a book entitled Evolution and Human Destiny that he started writing in 1950.
-In this book Kohler argued that there is an integration process in evolution, homologous with other consolidation processes that have occurred in the evolution of life during previous epochs, that is leading in the human species towards the formation of a Super Organism on a higher level of complexity, which Kohler originally called a "Societal Organism."
-In the form presented, this was a novel concept in 1952 and met with considerable skepticism, but also some support.

-Kohler's book has been recently re-introduced to a new generation by being digitized on the internet by the initiative of the Marine Biology Laboratory.
-Now the concept of an emerging super organism is far more acceptable to the intellectual community.
+In 1952 Kohler published his book Evolution and Human Destiny through the publishing house Philosophical Library.
+In this book, Kohler argues that there is an integration process in evolution, homologous to other consolidation processes that have occurred in the evolution of life during previous epochs, and this process is leading the human species towards the formation of a Super Organism on a higher level of complexity, which Kohler originally called a "Societal Organism."
+In the form presented, this was a novel concept in 1952 and met with skepticism, but also some support.
+Kohler's book has been digitized on the internet by the initiative of the Marine Biology Laboratory.

-In 2010 Kohler published on the internet through "Internet Archive" an essay entitled "Evolution and Human Destiny: Reflections of the Author Sixty Years after the Book was Written."
-In that essay he corrects the antiquated biology and chemistry of the original book, but re-affirms his central concepts.
-He also discusses some unsolved problems in cosmology and expresses gratification that the most important concepts in Evolution and Human Destiny have largely been vindicated during his lifetime.
-He also reflects on his own life in that essay.
+In 2010 Kohler published an essay entitled "Evolution and Human Destiny: Reflections of the Author Sixty Years after the Book was Written" through Internet Archive.
+In the essay, he corrects the antiquated biology and chemistry of the original book but re-affirms his central concepts.
+He also discusses some unsolved problems in cosmology and expresses gratification that the most important concepts in Evolution and Human Destiny have largely been vindicated during his lifetime, according to him.
+He also reflects on his own life.

 Recent activity

 Kohler lived as an adult in New York, Hawaii, California, Arizona and in Ashland, Oregon where he resided from 1984.
 He traveled widely and enjoyed good physical and mental health through his 90s.
-He enjoyed hiking on the Pacific Crest Trail and was active in discussions concerning the current status and future of humankind.
+He enjoyed hiking on the Pacific Crest Trail.